-- (a) A law school shall offer a curriculum that is designed to produce graduates who have attained competency in the learning outcomes identified in Standard 302 and which, in addition, requires every student to complete satisfactorily at least: - (1) one course in professional responsibility; and - (2) one faculty supervised, one rigorous writing experience in the first year and at least one additional rigorous writing experience after the first year, both of which are faculty supervised; and - (3) at least one appropriately supervised learning experience after the first year that engages students in performances of professional skills involving a type of case or problem that practitioners encounter.
-The learning experience shall be (i) a simulation course, (ii) a live client clinic, or (iii) a field placement complying with Standard 305(e).
+(a) A law school shall offer a curriculum that is designed to produce graduates who have attained competency in the learning outcomes identified in Standard 302 and which, in addition, requires every student to complete satisfactorily at least:

-- (b) A law school shall provide substantial opportunities to students for: - (1) live-client clinics or other real-life practice experiences, appropriately supervised and designed to encourage reflection by students on their experiences and on the values and responsibilities of the legal profession, and the development of one's ability to assess his or her performance and level of competence; and - (2) participation in pro bono legal services or law-related public service activities.
+- (1) one course in professional responsibility that includes substantial instruction in the history, goals, structure, values, rules and responsibilities of the legal profession and its members; - (2) one rigorous writing experience in the first year and at least one additional rigorous writing experience after the first year, both of which are faculty supervised; and - (3) one faculty-supervised, rigorous course after the first year that integrates doctrine, theory, skills and ethics and engages students in performance of one or more professional skills identified in Standard 302(b)(3).
+The course shall be (1) a simulation course, (ii) a live client clinic, or (iii) a field placement complying with Standard 305(e). - (b) A law school shall provide substantial opportunities to students for: - (1) live-client clinics or other real-life practice experiences, appropriately supervised and designed to encourage reflection by students on their experiences and on the values and responsibilities of the legal profession, and the development of one's ability to assess his or her performance and level of competence; and - (2) participation in pro bono legal services or law-related public service activities.

-Factors to be considered in evaluating the rigor of writing instruction include: the number and nature of writing projects assigned to students; the opportunities for a student to receive has to meet with a writing instructor for purposes of individualized assessment of the student's written products; the number of drafts that a student must produce of any writing project; and the form of assessment used by the writing instructor.
+Factors to be considered in evaluating the rigor of writing instruction include: the number and nature of writing projects assigned to students; the opportunities for a student to receive individualized assessment of the student's written products; the number of drafts that a student must produce of any writing project; and the form of assessment used.

-The learning experience described in 303(a)(3) should ordinarily have the following characteristics: development of concepts and theories underlying the skills being taught; opportunity for students to perform tasks with appropriate feedback and self-evaluation; and reflective evaluation of the students' performance by a qualified assessor.
+The course(s) described in Standard 303(a)(3) should have the following characteristics: development of concepts and theories underlying the skills being taught; multiple opportunities for students to perform tasks with appropriate feedback and self-evaluation; and reflective evaluation of the students' performance by a qualified faculty member.
+Satisfying Standard 303(a)(3) does not, by itself, satisfy 302(b).